Afolayan/Afolayan/README.md

 -->
 - 🔭 I’m currently working on
     * Kudi Inc: Working on the Kudi agent android app
-    * Prreviously at Carbon: Worked as the Android Engineer on the Carbon app at One Finance and Investment
+    * Previously at Carbon: Worked as the Android Engineer on the Carbon app at One Finance and Investment
 - 📫 How to reach me:
     * [LinkedIn](https://www.linkedin.com/in/afolayanseyi)
     * [My Website](https://www.afolayanseyi.com)